Başak Gündoğdu: Club career

-Gündoğdu obtained her license for Marmara Üniversitesi Spor on May 4, 2006.
+Gündoğdu obtained her license for Marmara Üniversitesi Spor on 4 May 2006.
 She played three seasons between 2008 and 2010 for her club.
 Then, she was two seasons with Çamlıcaspor.
 In the 2013–14 season, she returned to her initial club.
 At the end of the season, she took part at three play-off matches for Ataşehir Belediyespor.
 She signed with beşiktaş J.K., which played in the Third League.
 She enjoyed league championship titles and promotions to a higher league with her new club at the end of 2014–15 and 2015–16.
 She became top scorer in the 2015–16 Women's Second league season with 19 goals sharing the title with İlayda Civelek of Amasya Eğitim Spor.
 She enjoyed the champion title of her team Beşiktaş J.K. in the 2018–19 season.
 She took part at the 2019–20 UEFA Women's Champions League - Group 9 matches.
-Following her team's champions title in the 2020-21 Turkcell League season, she played in one matc of the 2021–22 UEFA Women's Champions League qualifying rounds.
+Following her team's champions title in the 2020-21 Turkcell League season, she played in one match of the 2021–22 UEFA Women's Champions League qualifying rounds.